 It currently derives all its revenues from the mall it owns and operates referred to as Robinsons Place Ilocos (North Wing).
 Located in a prosperous region where timehonored Filipino heritage continues to hold its ground, Robinsons Place Ilocos has become the shopping and entertainment destination to over half a million Ilocanos that populate Ilocos Norte and its neighboring towns for almost two decades.
 Spanning a total floor area of approximately two hectares, it proudly stands as the Company's first foray in the llocandia region and is, in fact, the first full-service mall to arise in the province.
 This two-level modern shopping mall offers delightful dining and shopping choices featuring prominent anchor stores: Robinsons Department Store, Robinsons Supermarket, Handyman Do-It Best Home Center, Robinsons Appliances and Robinsons Movieworld.
-Joining them are top national and local food tenants including Jollibee, Mang Inasal, Greenwich, KFC, Ineng's Special BBQ, Mr. Donut and Shawarma Shack.
-Retail outlets such as Levi's, Penshoppe, RRJ/Mr. Lee, Res-Toe-Run, Vise Versa, Unica Hija, Mossimo, and Petrol add to the tenant mix.
-Representing Ilocos' entrepreneurial arena are leading local players including Kookee House and Baker's PH.
-Specialty shops such as Expressions, Mercury Drugstore and The Travel Club and service-oriented tenants such as BDO, Robinsons Bank, LBC complete the mall offering.
-Lease percentage rate remains healthy at 99% as of December 31, 2022.
+Joining them are top national and local food tenants including Jollibee, Mang Inasal, Greenwich, KFC, Ineng's Special BBQ, Mr. Donut, Goldilocks and Bonchon.
+Retail outlets such as Levi's, Penshoppe, Unica Hija, Onesimus, Mossimo, Denim Hub, Softa Walk, FILA, Converse and Res-Toe-Run add to the tenant mix.
+Representing llocos' entrepreneurial arena are leading local players including Kookee House and Baker's PH.
+Specialty shops such as Expressions, Mercury Drugstore, The Travel Club, Power Mac, Ideal Vision and service-oriented tenants such as BDO, Robinsons Bank and LBC complete the mall offering.
+Lease percentage rate remains healthy at 100% as of December 31, 2023.

 Due to the success of the mall, in 2013, a ground breaking ceremony was held for the construction of the South Wing and the bridgeway connecting it to the North Wing on a vacant lot owned by RLC.
 The first two floors of the South Wing house the mall expansion, covered parking and part of the BPO office space.
-The third and fourth floors are reserved for BPO offices as well as more parking slots.
-The new wing has an al fresco area with beautiful landscaping and water jets.
+The first to fourth floors are reserved for BPO offices as well as more parking slots.
+The new wing features an outdoor area adorned with stunning landscape including a dining space with lush turf grass, creating a charming al fresco ambiance.
 In addition, it is anchored by Toys 'R Us, Daiso, and three new state-of-the-art cinemas in addition to the three existing cinemas in the North Wing.
-Popular local and international brands such as H&M, Uniqlo, Guess, Watsons and Payless and gadgets stores like Samsung, Octagon and Oppo are featured, as well as health and wellness outlets such as David's Salon and Laybare.
+Popular local and international brands such as H&M, Uniglo, Guess, Watsons, Bench, LEE, Jag, Bayo, Jockey, Regatta, Plains & Prints, Memo, For Me, Tribal, Payless, Mendrez, Alberto and gadgets stores like Samsung, Octagon, Oppo, Vertext, Silicon Valley, Huawei, PC Express, Fortress are featured, as well as health and wellness outlets such as David's Salon, Laybare, Garry's Thai Massage, Positive Living, Awra including Sunnies, Cool Vision and EO.
+Joining them are food tenants Cabalen, Classic Savory, Mesa, Adobo Connection, Romantic Baboy, Max's, Gerry's Grill, Botejyu, Black Scoop, Dunkin, Macao Imperial and Starbucks.